rohanbatrain/scripts/One-plus-8t/Evolution-X/Readme.md

 Why?
 I want symlinks on userspace, if i am right then i ccan get around the termux error of no permission while using ln -s.

+-> It's risky, but i'll take a shot :(

 ## Setting Productivity